joinpursuit/Pursuit-Core-Web/html_css_dom/dom_manipulation/README.md

 </html>
 ```

 There are a lot more things you can do with querySelectors.
-A full list is [here](https://www.w3schools.com/jsref/met_document_queryselector.asp), and we'll be resisting them, especially when we get to CSS.
+A full list is [here](https://www.w3schools.com/jsref/met_document_queryselector.asp), and we'll be revisiting them, especially when we get to CSS.

 # 2. Creating new HTML elements